ivy-llc/ivy/docs/overview/deep_dive/formatting.rst

 1. Every day at 08:00 UTC
 2. Manually invoked by making a comment with ``ivy-gardener`` on a PR

-The first action is to ensure that the code is always formatted correctly.
+The first action is to ensure that the code in the whole codebase is always formatted correctly.
 The second action is to allow you to reformat your code directly from GitHub.
 This is useful if you didn't setup pre-commit correctly and you or one of our maintainers want to reformat your code without having to clone the repository.

 Under the hood, when ``ivy-gardener`` is found in a comment, a ivy bot will trigger the same set of lint checks as in the pre-commit process.
 Then the suggested changes produced in the checks will be applied automatically as a new commit if there is any.

-However, it is possible for the linters run in the ivy-gardener to face formatting errors that need human intervention like typos and uninitialized arguments.
-It is also possible that the ivy bot may be unable to create a new commit if it does not have access to edit your branch.
-In these cases, the ivy-gardener will fail and you should check the log of lint check to manually resolve the remaining errors.
+However, it is possible for the linters run in the ivy-gardener and the github action every day to face formatting errors that need human intervention like typos and uninitialized arguments.
+In this case, an error will be thrown by the linters while the fixes for other normal errors will still be applied.
+It is also possible that the ivy bot behind ivy-gardener (ivy-branch) may not be able to apply the changes if it does not have access to edit the target branch.
+In these cases, the ivy-gardener will fail and you should check the log of lint check to manually resolve the errors.

 **Round Up**